Unfortunately, a crockpot will eventually need to be cleaned like all appliances. Clean a crock pot insert and base using the easy steps below.

 Tips for Cleaning a Crockpot in 6 Steps

 Now that you know what to consider before starting to clean the crock, it’s time to get started!
-The following six steps will walk you through the process of cleaning a ceramic, metal slow cooker insert as well as the base.
+The following six steps will walk you through cleaning a ceramic metal slow cooker insert and the base.

 Take the plug right out of the wall socket and remove any removable parts.
 If you have removable slow cooker liners, take them out and set them aside.
 If there are any other removable parts, such as a lid or knob, remove them and set them aside.